agpavlik/React-Notes/README.md

 ---

-import Logo from "./Logo";
 import { Outlet } from "react-router-dom";
-import AppNav from "./AppNav";
-import styles from "./Sidebar.module.css";

 // Outlet element is used for nested/children routes (like inside AppLayout in this case) and actually pretty similar to the children prop. function Sidebar() {